Kitware/vtkm-web/index.md

 permalink: /
 layout: homepage
-publications: true

 # Hero
 hero_image: 'img/fluids_blend.png'

 # Download CTA
 download_title: Getting started
+download_message: >-
-download_message: Download the latest release and then follow the instructions.
-If you're not already a VTK user and want to learn more about the original toolkit, <a href="http://vtk.org" target="_blank">check it out</a>.
+  <p>Download the latest release and then follow the instructions.
+If you're not already a VTK user and want to learn more about the original toolkit, <a href="http://vtk.org" target="_blank">check it out</a>.</p>
 download_link: 'https://gitlab.kitware.com/vtk/vtk-m/-/releases'

 # Resources